openpreserve/plato/README.md

 ### Download

-At the moment there are no precompiled versions available, please refer to section [Build](#build).
+At the moment there are no precompiled versions available, please refer to the instructions for building Plato on the contribute page.

 ### Install instructions